XXIX/ampal-docs/_posts/2015-05-12-collections.md

 4. Create a Product
 5. Set the template of the Product to `product.collection`
 6. Add the Product to the Collection
+7. Go to Online Store/Navigation/Collections
+8. In the Links section, click Add another link
+9. Enter the collection name, select Links to...
+Collection, and select the corresponding collection
+10. Hit Save!

 ## Collection Listing